eepperly/Iterative-Sketching-Is-Stable/README.md

 - Figure 2 (`experiments/test_variants.m`): Compares the performance iterative sketching (including versions with damping and momentum) to sketch-and-precondition (with both the zero and sketch-and-solve initializations).
 - Figure 3 (`experiments/test_bad_iterative_sketching.m`): Compare the stable implementation of iterative sketching (in `code/iterative_sketching.m`) to three "bad" implementations.
 - Figure 4 (`experiments/test_timing.m`): Compares the runtime of iterative sketching (including versions with damping and momentum) to MATLAB's `mldivide` on a simplified kernel regression task.
+- Figure 5 (`experiments/test_sparse.m`): Compares the runtime of iterative sketching to MATLAB's `mldivide` for solving random sparse least-squares problems with three nonzeros per row.

 ## Randomized least-squares solvers